uga-libraries/web-download/documentation/pdf_download_workflow_instructions.md

 3. Save all the CSVs to a single folder.
-   They must all be from the same Archive-It collection but can be from many websites.
+   They must all be from the same Archive-It collection but can be from many websites (seeds).
    There should not be anything but the File Type CSVs in the folder.

 4. Review the CSVs and delete the rows for any PDFs you do not wish to download.

+5. Start the script by opening a terminal window and typing:

+       python PATH/download_files.py PATH/CSVS

+   * In place of "PATH", put the absolute path to that file or folder on your computer.
+   * In place of "CSVS", put the name of the folder with Archive-It PDF File Type CSVs.
-5. If the Archive-It collection for these PDFs is not "Georgia Government Publications", verify the collection is in ait_collections.py file and update the default collection if desired.
+   * If the Archive-It collection is not "Georgia Government Publications", type the collection name after PATH/CSVS

-6. Start the script by opening a terminal window and typing: "python path/download_files.py", where path is the location of the download_files.py file on your computer.

-7. A window (the script GUI) will open.
-Provide the following input:
+6. The script checks PATH/CSVS and the optional collection and shows the result in the terminal.

    a.
-The path to the folder with the CSVs created in step 3.
-      This is also where the downloaded PDFs will be saved.
+If everything is correct, you'll see "Correct script input was provided..." and the download will begin.

    b.
-The Archive-It collection that the CSVs are from (usually Georgia Government Publications).

-8. If there are any issues with the provided input, a message will appear in the GUI and you can try again.
-   Otherwise, the GUI will show "Please wait while the PDFs you requested are downloaded..."
+If there is an error, you'll see a description of the issue and the script will stop.
+      Start the script again with the correct information, using guidance in step 5.

-9. The script download progress (each seed) is displayed in the GUI.
+7. The script download progress (when it starts downloads for each website/seed) is displayed in the terminal.
-   When it is done, it will show "Downloading is complete."
+   When it is done, it will show "Downloading is complete..."

-10. Use the GUI to start another download or close the window to end the script.

-11. Review the Download Log and Error Log (if created) for any problems with the download.
+8. Review the Download Log and Error Log (if created) for any problems with the download.
+   These logs, and the downloaded files, are in the PATH/CSVS folder.

-12. Continue with MAGIL's established workflow to evaluate PDFs and transfer them to the DLG.
+9. Continue with MAGIL's established workflow to evaluate PDFs and transfer them to the DLG.